vfarcic/devops26/manuscript/17-progressive-delivery.md

 We can set the address through which the application should be accessible through the `host` entry at the bottom of the `canary` section.
 The feature of creating Istio Gateway addresses automatically, like Jenkins X is doing with Ingress, is not available.
 So, we'll need to define the address of our application for each of the environments.
 We'll do that later.

-The `canaryAnalysis` sets the interval to `1m`.
+The `analysis` sets the interval to `1m`.
 So, it will progress with the rollout every minute.
 Similarly, it will roll back it encounters failures (e.g., reaches metrics thresholds) `5` times.
 It will finish rollout when it reaches `60` percent of users (`maxWeight`), and it will increase the number of requests forwarded to the new release with increments of `20` percent (`stepWeight`).

 Finally, it will use two metrics to validate rollouts and decide whether to proceed, to halt, or to roll back.
 The first metric is `requestSuccessRate` (`request-success-rate`) calculated throughout `1m`.
 If less than `99` percent of requests are successful (are not 5xx responses), it will be considered an error.
-Remember, that does not necessarily mean that it will rollback right away since the `canaryAnalysis.threshold` is set to `5`.
+Remember, that does not necessarily mean that it will rollback right away since the `analysis.threshold` is set to `5`.
 There must be five failures for the rollback to initiate.
 The second metric is `requestDuration` (`request-duration`).
 It is also measured throughout `1m` with the threshold of a second (`1000` milliseconds).
 It does not take into account every request but rather the 99th percentile.

 We added the `istio-injection=enabled` label to the staging and the production environment Namespaces.
 As a result, everything running in those Namespaces will automatically use Istio for networking.